gsuberland/open-network-ms/README.md

 The USB interface will be handled by one of the cheap CP120x chips.
 Works fine for all of the dev boards.

-An SD card slot will likely be added, for storing configuration data and logs.

 A face plate for the board will be cut from plastic using a laser cutter.

-### Peppercorn

-Peppercorn will continue to use an ESP32 MCU, but will add an Ethernet PHY chip for a wired network connection.
-The most likely candidate is the WIZnet W5500, since there are existing libraries that should just work out of the box.
-The main attraction is that the W5xxx series chips have excellent library support and are interfaced via SPI, meaning that only one dedicated GPIO is consumed by it.

-The ESP32 has an inbuilt 10/100 Ethernet MAC interface that can talk to a PHY over an RMII interface.
-This has some benefits: the RMII interface uses DMA, so it's much faster and uses less CPU time for transfers, and the MAC supports VLAN tagging features, which the W5500 doesn't.
-The major downside is that RMII requires a dedicated 9 pin interface, which eats up half of the GPIOs on even the bigger ESP32 modules.

-Unless someone can come up with an incredibly compelling reason to use RMII, the plan is a W5500 or similar SPI-based chip.

-There's no point talking about gigabit, since the ESP32 MAC doesn't support it even with a full 17-pin MII interface.

 ### Beyond